nvoronetskiy/ImGuiColorTextEdit/README.md

 	- Ctrl with single left mouse click creates a new cursor on Linux and Windows.
 	- Ctrl-A select all text.
 	- Ctrl-D creates a new cursor and selects the next instance of the current selection.
+	- Double left mouse clicks on a curly bracket selects the contents of the block.
-	- Double left mouse clicks on a bracket or parenthesis selects the contents including the brackets.
+	- Shift + Double left mouse clicks on a curly bracket selects the contents of the block including the brackets.
 	- Double left mouse clicks not on a bracket or parenthesis, selects a word.
 Shift extends current selection.
 	- Triple left mouse clicks selects a line.
 Shift extends current selection.
 	- Dragging mouse with left mouse button selects text.
 Shift extends current selection.
-	- Alt-Shift-RightArrow (on MacOS) and Ctrl-Shift-RightArrow (on Linux and Windows) grows the selection to the next codeblock.
+	- Alt-Shift-RightArrow (on MacOS) and Ctrl-Shift-RightArrow (on Linux and Windows) grows selections to the outer block.
+First just the contents, than including the curly brackets.
+Continously hitting the key combination keeps growing the selections.
-	- Alt-Shift-LeftArrow (on MacOS) and Ctrl-Shift-LeftArrow (on Linux and Windows) shrinks the selection to the next codeblock.
+	- Alt-Shift-LeftArrow (on MacOS) and Ctrl-Shift-LeftArrow (on Linux and Windows) shrinks selections to the inner block.
+First including the curly brackets, that just the contents.
+Continously hitting the key combination keeps shrinking the selections.

 - Clipboard Operations:
 	- Ctrl-X or Shift-Delete cuts selected text or current line if no selection.